Quick overview

 What is mobbing and bossing?

-Mobbing is the systematic psychological abuse of an individual in the workplace by their co-workers.
-It is a long-term and repeated behaviour that aims to harm or completely exclude the victim from the work team.
-Bossing is then a specific form of workplace bullying carried out by a supervisor against an employee.
-This type of harassment can include constant criticism, humiliation, deliberate obstruction of working conditions, or even public ridicule.
+Mobbing is the systematic psychological abuse of an individual in the workplace by his or her co-workers.
+It is a long-term and repeated behavior that is intended to harm or completely remove the victim from the work team.

-When is mobbing and bossing a crime?
+When can mobbing and bossing be a criminal offence?

 - Intent to cause harm: The perpetrator must act with the clear intent to harm the victim.
 This distinguishes mobbing or bossing from ordinary workplace conflicts, which can arise in the course of dealing with day-to-day issues and can even lead to dismissal from an employer.